sframe-wg/sframe/draft-ietf-sframe-enc.md

 # SFrame

-This document defines an encryption mechanism that provides effective end-to-end encryption, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
-Because SFrame can encrypt a full frame, rather than individual packets, bandwidth overhead can be reduced by adding encryption overhead only once per media frame, instead of once per packet.
+This document defines an encryption mechanism that provides effective E2EE, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
+This section describes how the mechanism works, including details of how applications utilize SFrame for media protection, as well as the actual mechanics of E2EE for protecting media.

 ## Application Context

-SFrame is a general encryption framing, intended to be used as an E2E encryption layer over an underlying HBH-encrypted transport such as SRTP or QUIC
+SFrame is a general encryption framing, intended to be used as an E2EE layer over an underlying HBH-encrypted transport such as SRTP or QUIC
 {{RFC3711}}{{?I-D.ietf-moq-transport}}.